kc596/client-info-api/README.md

 |[Spring WebFlux]   | reactive programming support for web applications |
 |[Spring Reactor]   | fully non-blocking reactive programming foundation for the JVM |
 |[Spring WebClient] | non-blocking http client with support for reactive streams |

-## High Level Architecture

-This project is part of Sherlock and fits as shown in the diagram of this [wiki](todo)

 [//]: